gleb-papchihin/Unet/README.md

 # Unet: Hand segmentation
 ### Non real time hand segmentation :)

 Two realisation of Unet for hand segmentation.
 A video of a training is presented below.
+Try to find differnce ;)

 ### Unet ConvTranspose2d Training: